Video by Starset Moonfire

 My flight came into Milwaukee, WI and then I drove my rental car to the resort, which was about 2 hours from the resort.
 Most of the way on interstates 94-90.

 The resort itself is impressive, with a lovely setting on a lake, and many indoor and outdoor activities.
-The resort itself boasts many 1-2-bedroom villas to meet the needs of individuals or families alike.
+The resort itself boasts many 1-2-bedroom villas to meet the needs of individuals and families alike.
 With the activities here you could enjoy the area equally in the Summer or Winter since the resort offers so many indoor pools, sports, and activities.

 - Cable TV